UMF student reads textbook in classroom.

 UMF students in the B.S. or minor in Special Education can accelerate their studies through a 4+1 pathway, earning an M.S.Ed. in five years instead of six.

-This unique program, available only to undergraduate UMF students, allows Farmington students pursuing a bachelor’s in Special Education or a 20-credit minor in Special Education to complete up to 12 credits of graduate coursework toward a UMF M.S.Ed. in Special Education before completing their bachelor’s degree.
+This unique program, available only to undergraduate UMF students, allows students pursuing a bachelor’s in Special Education or a minor in Special Education to earn up to 12 credits of graduate coursework toward UMF’s M.S.Ed. in Special Education while completing their bachelor’s degree.

-4+1 students taking graduate courses will pay UMF’s lower undergraduate rate for the graduate credits — and those graduate credits count toward earning both the bachelor’s and master’s degrees, saving in-state UMF students as much as $5,000 in tuition.
+4+1 students will pay UMF’s lower undergraduate tuition rate for the double counted classes and those graduate credits count toward earning both the bachelor’s and master’s degrees.

 Save more than $5,500 per year in tuition.